 Most people think that once they find the right person, they’ll spend the rest of their lives together.
 In the beginning, the relationship is loving and supportive but after a while, they start noticing a change.
 This is the common beginning of every painful story narrated by domestic violence victims around the world.

 A survey conducted by the United Nations shows that nearly 35% of women worldwide have experienced some form of physical or sexual intimate partner violence.
-Also, if you consider the crime trends, you will see that nearly 32% of women are domestic violence victims and 16% of women are subjected to contact sexual violence by an intimate partner.
+Also, if you consider the crime trends, you will see that nearly 32% of women are domestic violence victims and 16% of women are subjected to contact sexual abuse by an intimate partner.

 Little by little, their partner begins exhibiting strange behavior which more often than not turns violent.
 However, it’s important to note that not all domestic abuse is physical.
 Many victims also experience mental abuse, which is by no means less impactful.

 Chances are that the longer the abuse is happening, the worse it will get.

 No one imagines they’ll ever find themselves in this situation.

 No human being wants to be hurt and humiliated by their partner.
 And yet, for some reason, the victims still choose not to leave their batterers.

 Now, leaving an abusive relationship is not as easy as it may sound to you.
 And, unfortunately, there are many reasons why people stay in abusive relationships, which, quite often, even turn deadly.

 Related Reading: What is domestic violence?

 In this article, we will delve into this topic a bit deeper and see what it is that’s stopping victims from leaving and reporting their abusers.